kensanata/just-halberds/Knives.md

 the known six attributes.
 When Endurance drops to 0, they faint; when Life drops to 0, they die.

-> Example: Adalric's dog Tix has Endurance 3d6, Life 2d6.
+> Example: Adalric’s dog Tix has Endurance 3d6, Life 2d6.
 Alex rolls
 > 1+4+5=10 and 5+2=7 and writes down 10/7 for the dog.

 Hitting opponents wearing a metal cuirass is hard: roll 3d6 ≤